-The UK privacy watchdog Information Commissioner’s Office (ICO) is urging everyone using webcams and baby monitors to always use strong passwords.
-These should include non-sequential numbers as well as letters and preferably not be the name of your children, date of birth or the names of your pets (but we all know we do it).
+The UK privacy watchdog Information Commissioner's Office (ICO) urges everyone using webcams and baby monitors to always use strong passwords.
+These should include non-sequential numbers as well as letters – and not be the name of your child, your date of birth or the name of a pet (we know it's tempting but it's really not safe).

 4 ways to secure your baby monitor

 - Always create a hard-to-guess password for your baby monitor when you install it.
-Never use a login that comes pre-installed with the monitor
+Never keep a login that comes pre-installed with the monitor

-- Make sure you install any required updates to the software installed on your monitor
+- Make sure you install any updates to the monitor's software (or firmware)

-- It’s also worth ensuring that your internet router or modem is secure (change any default password and install updates), since this is how the device will connect to the Internet
+- Ensure that your internet router or modem is also secure (change any default password and install updates), since this is how your device will connect to the Internet

 - Turn off remote access on the baby monitor if you don’t need it

 If you are very worried about security, consider using a non-Internet-connected device, such as an audio wireless digital or analogue model.

 Check out our Buyer's Guide to Baby Monitors for more information on the different device.